Begazy–Dandybai culture

-Begazy-Dandybai culture is a late Bronze Age culture of mixed economy in the territory of ancient central Kazakhstan, Kyrgyzstan, and Uzbekistan, that flourished from 13th to 10th centuries BCE, centered at Saryarka region.
-The culture, with its megalithic mausolea was previously dated between the 12th and 8th centuries BCE.
-The culture was discovered, first excavated, and published in the 1930s-1940s by M.P.
-Gryaznov, who took it for a local version of Karasuk culture.
+Begazy-Dandybai culture (c.
+1500-1100 BCE), is a late Bronze Age culture of mixed economy in the territory of ancient central Kazakhstan, Kyrgyzstan, and Uzbekistan, centered at Saryarka region.
+The Begazy Dandybai Mausolea dates from c.
+1350–1150 BCE, and was previously dated between the 12th and 8th centuries BCE, or from 13th to 10th centuries BCE.
+The culture was discovered, first excavated, and published in the 1930s–1940s by M.P.
+Gryaznov, who took it for a local version of the Karasuk culture.
 In 1979 the Begazy-Dandybai culture was described and analyzed in detail in a monograph by A.Kh.
 Margulan, who systematically reviewed accumulated material and produced description of the archeological culture.
 The most famous monuments of Begazy-Dandybai culture are Begazy, Dandybai, Aksu Ayuly 2, Akkoytas, and Sangria 1.3, it was named after the first two archeological sites.

 Begazy-Dandybai culture is known from the 2nd millennium BCE with mining copper, tin, and gold ore deposits.
 At that time in steppe oases along small rivers lived fairly numerous Andronovo culture population with farming, pastoral animal husbandry, mining, metallurgy and metal processing economy.
 Prosperity of Central Kazakhstan Andronov culture was provided by livestock and bronze casting production.
 A rise of Bronze Age culture falls at the beginning of the 1st millennium BCE, 10th-8th centuries BCE, the highlight of the Begazy-Dandybai archaeological culture.
 It grew in vast hilly steppe, spread over approximately 2 million square kilometers, with immense pastures and numerous ore deposits.

 Archeological research of the post-1980s expanded the known locations of Begazy-Dandybai culture to 60+ settlements and 200+ cemeteries.
 Archeological attention shifted from fairly well studied megalithic mausolea as main attraction to the settlements and kurgan cemeteries of the commoners.
 Excavated settlement area amounts to several tens of thousands square meters, burial kurgans of ordinary tribal people have been partially uncovered.